-For all employees, participation begins on the first day of the month following the later of (a) the date the employer joins the Plan, or (b) the earlier of the completion of three years of service or the attaining of age 21, with one year of service.
-Employees of participating employers which freeze participation in the plan will cease to be eligible to become participants effective on the agreed freeze date.
-Effective December 1, 2010, newly hired employees will not be eligible to become participants (see Note J).
+For all employees, participation began on the first day of the month following the later of (a) the date the employer joins the Plan, or (b) the earlier of the completion of three years of service or the attaining of age 21, with one year of service.
+Employees of participating employers which freeze participation in the plan ceased to be eligible to become participants effective on the agreed freeze date.
+Employees hired by an active participating employer after December 1, 2010, will not be eligible to participate in the Plan.
+For locations that were already frozen as of December 1, 2010 employees hired at these locations on or after their effective freeze dates were not eligible to participate in the Plan for accrual purposes at those locations (see Note J).